Debt Management (Credit Counseling)

 Speak to a bankruptcy lawyer

-Non-bankruptcy alternatives such as compositions and extensions have several benefits.
+Non-bankruptcy alternatives such as debt management and debt settlement have several benefits.
 However, in some circumstances, a debtor is afforded greater protection by a formal bankruptcy, and attempting a workout may just prolong the financial agony and delay the inevitable.
 An attorney who has experience in bankruptcy and debtor-creditor law can help both debtors and creditors determine whether a workout is the best option for debt repayment, or whether bankruptcy is the better choice in their particular circumstances.
 Call today to schedule a consultation.